-Gross margin as a percent of revenue decreased 2.6 percentage points to 72.9 percent for the second quarter of 2016 compared with the second quarter of 2015 and decreased 2.0 percentage points to 72.9 percent for the first six months of 2016 compared with the first six months of 2015.
-The decline was primarily due to a lower benefit from foreign exchange rates on international inventories sold and, to a lesser extent, the transfer of Erbitux commercialization rights in North America, partially offset by 2015 inventory step-up costs related to the acquisition of Novartis AH.
+Gross margin as a percent of revenue decreased 2.1 percentage points to 73.0 percent for the third quarter of 2016 compared with the third quarter of 2015 and decreased 2.1 percentage points to 72.9 percent for the first nine months of 2016 compared with the first nine months of 2015.
+The decline for the third quarter and first nine months of 2016 was primarily due to a lower benefit from foreign exchange rates on international inventories sold and, to a lesser extent, the transfer of Erbitux commercialization rights in North America.
+The decline in gross margin as a percent of revenue for the first nine months of 2016 was also partially offset by 2015 inventory step-up costs related to the acquisition of Novartis AH.

-Research and development expenses increased 14 percent to \$1.34 billion for the second quarter of 2016 and increased 16 percent to \$2.56 billion for the first six months of 2016.
-The increase was driven primarily by higher late-stage clinical development costs, including a \$100.0 million charge related to a development milestone for AZD3293, a BACE inhibitor, in development with AstraZeneca UK Limited.
-The first six months of 2016 also included a charge of \$55.0 million for milestone payments to Incyte Corporation for the regulatory submissions of baricitinib in the U.S. and Europe.
+Research and development expenses increased 8 percent to \$1.24 billion for the third quarter of 2016 and increased 13 percent to \$3.79 billion for the first nine months of 2016.
+The increase was driven primarily by higher late-stage clinical development costs.
+The first nine months of 2016 also included a first quarter charge of \$55.0 million for milestone payments to Incyte Corporation for the regulatory submissions of baricitinib in the U.S. and Europe, as well as a \$100.0 million charge in the second quarter related to a development milestone for AZD3293, a BACE inhibitor, in development with AstraZeneca UK Limited.
 See Note 4 to the consolidated condensed financial statements for additional information.

-Marketing, selling, and administrative expenses decreased 1 percent to \$1.62 billion for the second quarter of 2016 and decreased 2 percent to \$3.10 billion for the first six months of 2016.
-The decrease was primarily due to lower litigation expenses and reduced spending on late life-cycle products, partially offset by expenses related to new products.
-For the first six months of 2016, the favorable impact of foreign exchange rates also contributed to the decrease.
+Marketing, selling, and administrative expenses decreased 1 percent to \$1.57 billion for the third quarter of 2016 and decreased 2 percent to \$4.66 billion for the first nine months of 2016.
+For the third quarter of 2016, the decrease was due to reduced spending on late-life-cycle products, largely offset by expenses related to new products.
+For the first nine months of 2016, the decrease was primarily due to lower litigation expenses, the favorable impact of foreign exchange rates, and reduced spending on late-life-cycle products, partially offset by expenses related to new products.

-There were no acquired IPR&D charges recognized in the second quarter and first six months of 2016, compared with charges of \$80.0 million and \$336.0 million for the second quarter of 2016 and first six months ended June 30, 2015, respectively.
-The charges for the second quarter of 2015 included a \$50.0 million payment to Hanmi related to an exclusive license and collaboration agreement for Hanmi's oral Bruton's tyrosine kinase inhibitor and a \$30.0 million payment to BioNTech related to the research collaboration to discover novel cancer immunotherapies.
-The first six months of 2015 also included a \$200.0 million payment to Pfizer following an FDA decision allowing the resumption of Phase III clinical trials for tanezumab and a \$56.0 million payment to Innovent associated with a collaboration to develop potential oncology therapies.
+There were no acquired IPR&D charges recognized in the third quarter and first nine months of 2016, as well as the third quarter of 2015; we recognized \$336.0 million of acquired IPR&D charges for the first nine months of 2015.
+The charges for the first nine months of 2015 included a \$50.0 million payment to Hanmi related to an exclusive license and collaboration agreement for Hanmi's oral Bruton's tyrosine kinase inhibitor, a \$30.0 million payment to BioNTech related to the research collaboration to discover novel cancer immunotherapies, a \$200.0 million payment to Pfizer following an FDA decision allowing the resumption of Phase III clinical trials for tanezumab, and a \$56.0 million payment to Innovent associated with a collaboration to develop potential oncology therapies.
 See Notes 3 and 4 to the consolidated condensed financial statements for additional information.